ddyer0/boardspace.net/client/boardspace-maven/README.txt

+These build projects are believed to be correct, but haven't been used to make actual deployments.

 Steps to adapt a Hello World script to use

 import the project
 import the .launch files

+* very important * change the default java ide in the eclipse workspace to be a jdk-1.8 distribution

 fix the errors by ignoring the maven errors and updating the out of date mavin projectes

 add the real source directories using "link source" in the common project